-- 2 Measured with an ABS product which categorises postcode areas based on their distance from facilities and services. - 4 Measured based on whether the respondent's social network is made up of mainly men, mainly women or a mixture of both. - 9 Percentage of variance explained by model is 9%.
+- Measured using the composite measure described in Section 5.2. - Measured with an ABS product which categorises postcode areas based on their distance from facilities and services. - Measured based on whether the respondent's social network is made up of mainly men, mainly women or a mixture of both. - Percentage of variance explained by model is 9%.